alexrintt/gatsby-source-github-graphql/README.md

 ## Why does it exists

-Because I was building my blog that is currently at [alexrintt.com](https://alexrintt.com).

-I was searching for a plugin that fill these requirements:
+Because I'm building my blog that will be soon available at [alexrintt.com](https://alexrintt.com) and was searching for a plugin that fill these requirements:

 - Fetch data from GitHub GraphQL API.
 - Supports Gatsby GraphQL Data Layer.